w3c/publ-wg/admin/FPWD-s/PublicationRequest.md

 ----

-(Coralie, Xueyuan, this is for information only; I will send you the HPN and AC mail drafts at the time of the publication)
+(Coralie, Xueyuan, this is for information only; I will send you the HPN news draft separately)

 Denis,